QueirozEdu/QueirozEdu/README.md

 </p>

 <p align="left">
-  💌 Some ways to get in touch with me ⤵️
+  💌 How to get in touch with me ⤵️
 </p>

 <p align="left">